 Currently, mAb treatments for people with COVID-19 are only approved by the FDA for emergency use, but data show they are successful in reducing the chance of severe disease, hospitalization and death by 70 percent, and the treatment shortens the duration of symptoms by an average of four days.

-So far over 18,000 South Carolinians have been treated with monoclonal antibodies, preventing an estimated 2,000 hospitalizations and 200 deaths.
 No anaphylactic reactions or other serious adverse events have been reported.

 Who benefits most from mAb treatments?

 - Have a positive COVID-19 test, and had symptoms for 10 days or less

 - Are at high risk of getting more serious symptoms